danielwe/vim-nvtags/README.md

 The omnifunc looks for files in the same directories as `NVTags` et al., see [Querying](#querying).
 The files to match can be specified by setting the variable `g:nvtags_completion_glob`; the default is `'**/*'`, which matches any file with extension at any depth in the folder hierarchies below the search paths (the rationale for not restricting to a markdown extension by default is to enable completing markdown image links).

-Currently, the omnifunc has four completion modes:
+Currently, the omnifunc has five completion modes:

 * `[wiki]`: The completion alternatives following `[[<input>` are relative paths to files.
 * `[wikilabel]`: The sole completion alternative following `[[<file path>|<input>` is the link label extracted from the given file, as described under [Search result handling](#search-result-handling).
 * `[mdurl]`: The completion alternatives following `[<label>](<input>` are markdown link URLs to files.
 * `[mdlabel]`: The completion alternatives following `[<input>` are full markdown links to files, with label and URL as described under [Search result handling](#search-result-handling).
+* `[anchor]`: The completion alternatives following `[[<file path>#<input>` and `[<label>](<file path>#<input>` are anchors to headers in the given file.
+An attempt is made to approximate as closely as possible the mapping of headers to anchors used in common markdown renderers such as github.

 The selected mode is the one that produces the shortest `<input>` string.
-In all cases, the text displayed in the popup menu is the link label as described under [Search result handling](#search-result-handling).
+In all cases, the text displayed in the popup menu is the link label as described under [Search result handling](#search-result-handling), or the relevant header in the case of anchor completion.

 Suggested triggers for supported autocompletion engines can be obtained through functions under the `nvtags#triggers` namespace.
 The only supported engine at the moment is <https://github.com/Valloric/YouCompleteMe>.
 To use these triggers, add the following to your `.vimrc`: